|INTRODUCTION TO SURVEY MANAGEMENT

 |2:45 - 4:00||Project Risk Management and Responsive Design.
 Managing Post-Survey Activities and Project Closure.
 Wrap-up Q & A.|

 Fees and awards are not transferrable due to nonattendance.
+Fees are course specific.
 The course fee is $670 for JPSM sponsor affiliates, $670 for full-time university students, and $900 for other participants.
 Sponsor Affiliate List

 Online registration is required.
 The registration deadline is May 9, 2017.
 Confirmation of acceptance will be sent after the registration form has been processed.
 Registrants are responsible for keeping track of their registrations and course dates.
 Contact JPSM if you have any questions concerning the status of the registration.
 JPSM Short Courses